The lowdown on 6 myths about buying a home

 If your life is stable and you think you’ll be in place for awhile, buying may make a lot of sense.
 But if your life might change in the near future, renting could be the better financial choice.

-There could be a few reasons for sometimes low points in the homebuying market.
-To start, most urban markets across the U.S. are feeling the pinch of not having enough starter homes.
+There are a few reasons for the current state of the housing market and Millennial homebuying patterns are just one factor.
+While its true they haven't been buying homes as fast as other generations, they are buying homes.
+In fact, today they represent the largest age group of homeowners.
+Part of the reason for their delay in purchasing homes is due to a shortage of starter homes in most urban markets.
 Additionally, younger generations are saddled with more student debt, lower paying postgraduate jobs and a reluctance to invest in real estate.
 While critics blame millennials for craving a lifestyle rich in avocado toast and light on investing, that’s not exactly the case.

 “While millennials may not be buying homes at the pace of the baby boomer generation at the same stage of life, millennials are buying homes.
 It’s just that we’re still feeling the aftershocks of the Great Recession,” Leitzel says.